maw501/maw501.github.io/project_edx_ML/_posts/2018-10-21-columbiaX-ML-week5.md

 <blockquote class="comment">
 <strong>Comment</strong>
 <hr class="small-margin">
-Whilst it may seem simple to postulate logistic regression in the above form (i.e. a linear model with some activation pushing the response into the range $[0,1]$ to get a probabilistic interpretation) it's hopefully pleasing to see the background tying in hyperplanes, log odds, LDA and QDA.
+Whilst it may seem simple to postulate logistic regression in the above form (i.e. a linear model with some activation pushing the response into the range $[0,1]$ to get a "probability") it's hopefully pleasing to see the background which links hyperplanes, log odds, LDA and QDA.
 We will also tie in the perceptron a little closer when we show the algorithm for logistic regression.
 </blockquote>

 ##### Logistic regression likelihood